 Collecting personal data about students is one way that teachers can begin to establish a relationship with that child.
 After all, students are far more likely to learn from a teacher who shows an interest in them than with someone who they aren’t able to connect with.

 It is important to always make sure this sensitive information is safe and secure so that it doesn’t fall into the wrong hands.

 Learning data refers to data collected about a student’s active learning both inside and outside of the classroom.
 This can range from test scores and classwork grades to the level of class participation and any data collected from learning resources like online platforms (think Imagine Learning, Prodigy, etc.) This kind of data is invaluable in guiding instruction.

 Teachers can use student learning data to determine what concepts have been mastered and which ones need to be reviewed.
 They can then determine if an entire re-teach is necessary or if a handful of students need extra practice in a certain area.

 Talk about a time-saver!
 Knowing what students need to work on makes lesson planning, instruction and even assessments much more effective.

-Teachers and school leaders can also use personal and learning data to plan for student success before the student even steps foot in the classroom.
+Teachers can also use personal and learning data to plan for student success before the student even steps foot in the classroom.
 Of course, students change and evolve from year to year but, at the minimum, teachers get a good idea of the types of activities students will have the most success with.
-They can also use those diagnostic analytics as a starting point for their plans for the year.
+They can use those as a starting point for their plans for the year.